rsotogar/spark-streaming/readme.md

 ### Overview

-This ETL pipeline was built as part of a series of interviews for a senior data engineer role in which I had to build a data system that would ingest, process and store real time events in Kafka.
+This ETL pipeline was built as part of a series of interviews for a senior data engineer role in which I had to build a data system that would process real time messages from a Kafka topic.

 I show an example of how such streaming workflow could be set up in a scalable, robust and easy-to-integrate manner.
 Structured Streaming is a module of Apache Spark that can ingest and process